Call4Cloud | MMP-C | Autopilot | Device Preparation

 2. Windows Hello

-As shown below and probably you have noticed it earlier, when looking at the WindowsUDK file you could notice the mention of HelloEnrollment.
+As shown below, and as you probably noticed earlier, when looking at the WindowsUDK file, you can notice the mention of HelloEnrollment.
 Thinking about it, it could be a possible trigger, right?
-As the “Something went wrong” screen surely looks like the Windows Hello prompt.
+The “Something went wrong” screen surely looks like the Windows Hello prompt.

 If you have enabled Windows Hello for business in the tenant-wide Intune settings, the user will be prompted to configure Windows Hello